How to Stop Snoring

 Lifestyle changes like working out, eating a light meal for dinner, losing weight, and avoiding sleeping pills may stop those sleep-disrupting snores.

-Exercise and Lose Weight
+Exercise and Weight Loss

-When you work out, you tone your muscles, including throat muscles.
+When you work out, you tone your muscles, including your throat muscles.
 Loose muscles at the back of the throat tend to collapse and block the air passage during breathing.
 But toned muscles stay in place, reducing the chances of snoring.

 Eat a Light Meal for Dinner